Cropa

 “Understanding what the customer wants and quoting them the right stock is critical,” he says.
 “As a stock agent, I work with buyers and sellers, so I know what the market is doing and can help them weigh up their options and make good business decisions.”

-The median price per hectare for all farms sold in the three months to September 2024 was $27,900, an increase of 13% from the year prior.
+When examining the financial aspects of these transactions, the median price per hectare for all types of farms sold in the three months leading up to September 2024 stood at an impressive $27,900.